 If applicable, the Offeror shall complete the below table for any items to be furnished to the Government with restrictions and include this table as Attachment C of the proposal submission.
-An example is provided.
+An example is provided below.

-Technical Data or Computer Software Basis for Assertion Asserted Rights Name of Organization Milestone #

-to be Furnished Category Asserting Affected

-with Restrictions Restrictions

-Software XYZ Previously developed software funded exclusively at private expense Restricted Organization XYZ Milestones 1, 3, and 6 Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ Milestone 2 Technical Data Description Previously developed with mixed funding Government Purpose Rights Organization XYZ Milestone 2
+Technical Data or Computer Software to be Furnished with Restrictions Basis for Assertion Asserted Rights Category Name of Organization Asserting Restrictions Milestone # Affected Software XYZ Previously developed software funded exclusively at private expense Restricted Organization XYZ Milestones 1, 3, and 6 Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ Milestone 2 Technical Data Description Previously developed with mixed funding Government Purpose Rights Organization XYZ Milestone 2